Accolade76/vue-todo/README.md

 This template should help get you started developing with Vue 3 in Vite.

+## Requirements

+1. You should be able to add a to-do
+2. You should be able to list to-dos
+3. You should be able to mark them as `done`.

+### MVP 1

+1. We will use local state for storing to-dos
+2.

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur).